 The German soprano Joo-Anne Bitter is today considered to be the ideal cast in the lyric dramatic Wagnerian subject.
-Her role debuts as Elsa in Lohengrin and Eva in Die Meistersinger von Nürnberg (Conduct Gustav Kuhn) at the Tyrolean Festival Erl in Austria and tours to China will be followed as Elisabeth in Tannhäuser at the Stadttheater Klagenfurt next season.
+Her role debuts as Elsa in Lohengrin and Eva in Die Meistersinger von Nürnberg at the Tyrolean Festival Erl in Austria and tours to China were rounded up with her very successful role debut as Elisabeth in Tannhäuser (Conductor Nicholas Carter) at the Stadttheater Klagenfurt this season.

 As an artist, Joo-Anne Bitter seeks out roles, artistic partners and venues consistently focusing on the continuous development of her vocal potential.
 In selecting her engagements, she is increasingly guided by her self-concept aiming at reaching also socially disadvantaged people.
 Multiple charity and non-profit entries helped her to achieve the reputation of an altruistically and socially committed artist.